elidoran/node-kevas/README.md

   an:'other'
   thing:'here'

-# 2. or, provide an event listener to handle the keys.
+# 2. and, you may provide an event listener to handle the keys.
 # receives `event` which contains:
 #   key: the key
 #   values: an array to add values to which will be pushed to the stream